CosmWasm/docs-deprecated/docs/cw-plus/general/tips.md

 partner.getAccount()

-// and move some tokens around partner.sendTokens(client.senderAddress, [ { denom: 'ucosm', amount: '200000' }])
+// and move some tokens around partner.sendTokens(client.senderAddress, [{denom: 'ucosm', amount: '200000'}])

 client.getAccount()
 partner.getAccount()
 ```

 This let's us then try more complex use cases with the cw20 contract.
-Sending back and forth, `transferFrom`, `burnFrom`, etc
+Sending back and forth, `transferFrom`, `burnFrom`
+, etc

 That's enough hints from me.
 Time for you to go play with the contract on your own...